jaredly/j3/Roadmap.md

 - [ ] I need to ... make the bootstrap parse types be the same as what self-1 is expecting. right now I'm making it worse.
 - [ ] alsooo should I be smarter about externals detections in raw js? idk

+COMPROMISE
+what if bootstrap.js sanitized everything???
+Like that would work, right?

 # QUerstion

 do I want ... the bootstrap, to do tree-walking evaluation, or compilation?